uav4geo/OpenPointClass/README.md

  * We only support a subset of the PLY format (for performance reasons) and certain less common variations of the format might give trouble.
 Most importantly, the X/Y/Z coordinates must be `float` values when using binary PLY, not `double` or `float64`.
 We recommend to use LAS/LAZ if higher precision coordinates are needed.

+## Contributing

+We welcome contributions!
+Please note that we ask contributors to sign a [CLA](https://github.com/uav4geo/OpenPointClass/blob/main/CLA.md) before we merge contributions to OpenPointClass.

 ## License

 The software is released under the terms of the AGPLv3